Vernon Yellowhead Award

 This award honors Vernon Yellowhead, a passionate advocate of environmental stewardship and Indigenous knowledge.

-Vernon was a direct descendant of Chief William Yellowhead and Hereditary Chief of the Reindeer Clan.
+Vernon was a direct descendant of Chief William Yellowhead and carried the title of Hereditary Chief of the Reindeer (or caribou) Clan.

 While Vernon passed away in the Fall of 2018, this award was created to honour his legacy.
-Two students pursuing work in environmental stewardship or Indigenous knowledge will receive $6,000 each.
+Two students pursuing work in the areas of environmental stewardship or Indigenous knowledge will receive $6,000 each.
 This award is offered annually and open to all Indigenous students.

-The Vernon Yellowhead award is made possible by Lori Yellowhead, Allison Urowitz and Ryerson’s PACE program.
+The Vernon Yellowhead award is made possible by Lori Yellowhead, Allison Urowitz and TMU’s PACE program.
 Learn more about the inspiration for this award in this article, New award extends Yellowhead legacy.

-- Be registered as an Undergraduate, Graduate, Continuing Education or First Nations Technical Institute student student at X University and have clear academic standing
+- Be registered as an Undergraduate, Graduate, Continuing Education or First Nations Technical Institute student at Toronto Met University and have clear academic standing;

 - Identify as an Indigenous person in Canada (including First Nations [status or non-status], Metis, or Inuit)

 Apply for this award via AwardSpring.
-You will need to complete a general application first; if you need assistance, please reference this AwardSpring Student Guide.
+You will need to complete a general application first.
 Once you have filled out the general application, the award will appear on your AwardSpring “Dashboard” for Follow-Up completion.
 Here, you will be required to submit the following: